rushiagr/npf/content/blog/kubernetes-in-30-minutes-with-minikube-on-mac.md

 +++

-Below are steps to create an express setup of kubernetes on your Mac for quick use.
+Below are steps to create an express setup of Kubernetes on your Mac for quick use.

 Minikube is a small setup by Kubernetes guys, which will spawn a virtual machine and have a tiny (but fully functional) Kubernetes cluster inside the VM. `kubectl` (pronounced 'kube (like 'tube') control`) is the command line client you'll use to connect to the Kubernetes cluster (which runs inside the VM created by minikube, in case you forgot :) )